 With its noble columns and snappy cupola, all painted wedding-cake white, California’s State Capitol building looks like a mini replica of U.S. Capitol in Washington, D.C.
 Take a free tour to learn about the 1869 building’s architecture and history, and to appreciate extensive restorations in the offices of the Secretary of State, Treasurer, and Governor.
 This is very much a working capitol building, and, if legislators are in session, ask about access to public galleries to watch bills being debated or votes being cast.
 Outside, stroll through the adjacent 40-acre Capitol Park, where you can admire trees from around the world, and visit the sweetly scented International World Peace Rose Garden.
 Take note of the Civil War Memorial Grove—in 1897, saplings from famous Civil War battlefields were planted here.

-Be sure to bring your bathing suit when you visit this surprising find in Chico, an inviting college town in the northeastern part of the state.
-At an impressive 3,670 acres/1,485 hectares, Bidwell is one of the largest city parks in the United States.
-Much of Upper Bidwell (west of Manzanita Avenue) is hilly, rugged, and wild, while Lower Bidwell (east of Manzanita), tends to be flatter.
-Stop in for an overview of the park and a visit to the Chico Creek Nature Center, where you can learn about native plants and wildlife and also check out the Janeece Webb Living Animal Museum, which is located inside.
+Be sure to bring your swimming costume when you visit Bidwell Park, a surprising find in the inviting university town of Chico in the north-eastern part of the state.
+At an impressive 1,485 hectares, Bidwell is one of the largest city parks in the United States.
+Much of Upper Bidwell (west of Manzanita Avenue) is hilly, rugged and wild, while Lower Bidwell (east of Manzanita) tends to be flatter.
+Stop by for an overview of the park and a visit to the Chico Creek Nature Center, where you can learn about native plants and wildlife and also check out the Janeece Webb Living Animal Museum, which is located inside.